 Distilled water is necessary for the operation of certain types of equipment.
 You’ll see it required for use in equipment that may be damaged by mineral deposits.
 Distilled water is used in a residential setting for use in an electric iron or steam mop, as well as in automotive cooling systems and certain types of batteries.

-Although distillation can provide some purification benefits, there are some downsides to consider as well.
+Although distillation can provide some purification benefits for tap water, there are some downsides to consider as well.
 When comparing reverse osmosis water filter vs distilled water, the biggest disadvantages of distillation are speed and energy costs.
 Home distillation systems require high amounts of energy to run, resulting in higher ongoing costs when compared to alternatives like reverse osmosis.

 Distillation systems are at a disadvantage for providing drinking water on demand.
 While the best under sink reverse osmosis system can produce up to 75 gallons of drinking water each day as needed, distillation takes time.
 Water must be brought to a boil, and steam must condense and collect in a storage container.